Fostering belonging through inclusive residential life practices in higher education

 Presentation

-By embedding inclusivity throughout social and administrative processes, this model is transferable, offering universities a framework to address social and economic barriers, deepen belonging, and lead on equity and wellbeing.
+By embedding inclusivity across social and administrative processes, the transferable model offers a framework for universities to tackle social and economic barriers, strengthen belonging, and advance equity and wellbeing.